open/close all folders

 Voiced by: Robert Johnston (Episode 1), Jekosnd (Episode 2-onwards)A wavy, striped blanket.

 - Ambiguously Gay: Blanket was seen visibly blushing after Flaggy performed a Heroic Sacrifice to spare her from an incoming javelin in "An Ice Beginning".
+This happens again in "Sun Blocked" when Flaggy compliments her for putting a good fight against Telescope, only this time it's a Luminescent Blush in contrast to her usual Blush Sticker.

 - Implied Love Interest: To both Flaggy and Filmy in the same episode, "An Ice Beginning".
 Blanket reacted to the former's Heroic Sacrifice for her by blushing conspicuously and in the latter's case, he had wished to "confess [his] feelings to whom [he] yearn for" while the scene focuses on Blanket as he said the line.